Interpretable Complex-Valued Neural Networks for Privacy Protection: Approach

-The key challenge of designing the processing module $\boldsymbol{\Phi}$ is that the complex-valued feature should be adapted to the neural network operations.
-The objective is that if we rotate the complex-valued feature $a + bi$ by an angle $\theta$, all intermediate-layer features are rotated by the same angle.
-We represent the processing module as cascaded functions of multiple layers ${\boldsymbol\Phi}(x)=\Phi_{n}(\Phi_{n-1}(\cdots\Phi_1(x))$, where $\Phi_{j}(\cdot)$ denotes the function of the $j$-th layer.
-Let $f_{j}=\Phi_{j}(f_{j-1})$ represent the output feature of the $j$-th layer.
-Thus, the processing module should hold the following property:
+\textbf{Processing Module $\boldsymbol\Phi$.} The core design of the processing module is to allow the complex-valued feature $h={\boldsymbol\Phi}(x)$ to be successfully decoded later by the decoder. \emph{I.e.} if we rotate the complex-valued feature $a + bi$ by an angle $\theta$, all the features of the following layers are supposed to be rotated by the same angle.
+We represent the processing module as cascaded functions of multiple layers ${\boldsymbol\Phi}(x)=\Phi_{n}(\Phi_{n-1}(\cdots\Phi_1(x)))$, where $\Phi_{j}(\cdot)$ denotes the function of the $j$-th layer and $f_{j}=\Phi_{j}(f_{j-1})$ represents the output of the $j$-th layer.
+Thus the processing module should have the following property:

 In other words, the function of each intermediate layer in the processing module should satisfy